 Bonny Forrest, JD, PhD

-Dr. Forrest has represented a number of children and families in IEP meetings and related proceedings.
+Dr. Forrest is a clinician with a substantial background in applied research in several settings, including Columbia, Yale and the National Institutes of Health.
 She was one of the first mental health experts to be certified at the highest level in the state of California as a “mentor” in working with children under the age of six.
+Dr. Forrest has over 25 years of experience in her field of expertise.

 Bonny J. Forrest, JD, PhD